OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 * **Personally Identifiable Information**
        Personally identifiable information (PII), or Sensitive Personal Information as used in privacy law and information security, is information that can be used on its own or with other information to identify, contact, or locate a single person, or to identify an individual in context.
 The abbreviation PII is widely accepted in OECD base FIPPs jurisdiction, but the phrase it abbreviates has four common variants based on personal / personally, and identifiable / identifying.
 Not all are equivalent, and for legal purposes the effective definitions can vary depending on the specific purposes for which the term is being used.
 (In other countries with privacy protection laws derived from the OECD privacy principles, the term used is more often "personal information", which may be somewhat broader:

 "4.4 : To determine whether or not an individual should be considered identifiable, several factors need to be taken into account.
 In particular, account should be taken of all the means which can reasonably be used by the entity holding the data, or by any other party to identify that individual on the basis of the given information."
 From ISO:29100, additional clarification available ...

 " Treatment of PII is distinct from other types of data because it needs to be not only protected, but also collected, maintained, and disseminated in accordance with Federal law."
 NIST 800-222

-* **PI Principal**  natural person to whom the PI relates, is used for explicit consent in which the person is identified, Pricipal ID,  is the primary principal chosed identifier for linking automatic processing, and/or collection of attribtues provided at point of consent, which are used to identify the PI Subject are shared.
+* **PI Principal**  natural person to whom the PI relates, is used for explicit consent in which the person is identified, Principal ID,  is the primary (often principal choses) identifier for linking automatic processing to a persona, and/or collection of attributes provided at point of consent, which are used to identify the PI Subject are shared.

 * **PI PRINCIPAL **
 	refers to the personal data shared by a person to a company for  which the individual provides consent for its use.
 See PII Principal in in ISO/IEC 29100:2011, also data subject (EC directive), consenter, PII PRINCIPLE in NIST 800, this refers to person providing their own personal information.

 * ** PII Confidentiality Impact Levels*
     These refer to low, medium, high confidentiality, or Not Applicable; which correspond to NIST controls sp800-122 and can be use for the organisation, the individual and the developer to ascertain on scale the level of risk and security.

 * **Purpose Specification**
 	A statement or series of statements that set out the purpose(s) for which PII has been collected.
   In the MVCR the purpose is intended to specify the context of use.

 * **Context of Use**
       Organizations should evaluate the context of use to provide the purpose for which the PII is collected, stored, used, processed, disclosed, or disseminated.
 The context of use may cause the same PII data elements to be assigned different PII confidentiality impact levels based on their use.
 For example, suppose that an organization has two lists that contain the same PII data fields (e.g., name, address, phone number).
 The first list is people who subscribe to a general-interest newsletter produced by the organization, and the second list is people who work undercover in law enforcement.
 If the confidentiality of the lists is breached, the potential impacts to the affected individuals and to the organization are significantly different for each list.

-* **Sensitive Personal Information Categories**
+* **Sensitive Personal Information (PI) Categories** All Sensitive Information Categories require Explicit Consent Out of scope of the MINIMUM MVCR - See 6.5.
+Explicit Consent

-	This field is used to indicate a compliance based consent receipt with sensitive information categories that require explicit consent specifically refernencable.
-Some jurisdictions call out categories of PII specifically, that, by virtue of their sensitivity, and require higher levels of protection.
-The particular categories vary by jurisdiction but will typically include health data (or personal health information - PHI), financial data, political affiliations, sexual orientation, family and personal relationships as defined in law, criminal records and court proceedings.
-In this specification, this field is accompanied by an 'other' field for free text and the PI Controller can define or suggest what is sensitive with a non-explicit 'consent type'.
+  * **Sensitive PI Categories**
+    (Use only for Explicit Consent: used in MVCR for creating compliance claims)
+  * Health
+  * Financial
+  * Child Data
+  * Location
+  * Biometric
+  * Official Identifiers
+  * Psycho/Social/Belief
+  * Membership to Union
+  * Other
+  - Criminal/Justice

 ## 5. MVCR Record Format: Section & Fields

-The MVCR is broken down into 5 sections for usability and to aid in understanding the core function.
+The MVCR is broken down into 6 sections for usability and to aid in understanding the core function.
 The 5 sections are:

 1. Header
 2. Data Controller, Contact & Policy
 3. Purpose Specification
 4. Personally Identifiable Information
 5. Information Sharing
-6. Technical Scope
+6. Scope(s)
-(editors note: added section 6 - technical scope and moved the field scope to this section)
+(editors note: added section 6 - Function Scope and moved the field scope to this section)

 ### 5.1 Header